Old Madrid is a part of the city with a lot of charm and beauty. It is one of the most popular destinations for tourists worldwide, and rightly so!

 Plaza de la Villa

-The House and the Tower of the Lujanes is one of the few constructions that was conserved in Madrid with civil architecture from the end of century XV, although it has undergone numerous changes and restorations.
+The House and the Tower of the Lujanes is one of the few constructions conserved in Madrid with civil architecture from the end of century XV.
+However, it has undergone numerous changes and restorations.

 It is said that Francisco I of France was imprisoned in the tower after the battle of Pavia.

-As a curiosity, at the end of the 18th century, in 1775, a balcony was added to the facade of the Calle Mayor, so that the Queen could see the Corpus Christi processions.
+As a curiosity, at the end of the 18th century, in 1775, a balcony was added to the Calle mayor’s facade so that the Queen could see the Corpus Christi processions.

 Convent Of The Carboneras